-DLI is hosting a public hearing Thursday, Dec.
+DLI hosted a public hearing Thursday, Dec.
 1, 2022, 10 a.m. to noon, via Webex.
-The public hearing is part of the legislatively mandated study required by Laws of Minnesota 2022, chapter 65, article 7, that DLI is collaborating on with a research staff at the University of Minnesota's Hubert H. Humphrey School of Public Affairs.
+The public hearing was part of the legislatively mandated study required by Laws of Minnesota 2022, chapter 65, article 7, that DLI is collaborating on with a research staff at the University of Minnesota's Hubert H. Humphrey School of Public Affairs.

-This public hearing will focus on the preliminary findings of the study from the University of Minnesota's research staff.
-The hearing will also provide an opportunity for interested parties to comment about the study before the final completion of a report.
+The public hearing focused on the preliminary findings of the study from the University of Minnesota's research staff.
+The hearing also provided an opportunity for interested parties to comment about the study before the final completion of a report.

-Interested parties can attend the hearing via the Webex link below.
-For those interested in speaking during the comment portion of the hearing, complete and return the open forum request form below no later than 10 a.m., Nov.
+Interested parties could attend the hearing via Webex.
+Those who were interested in speaking during the comment portion of the hearing completed and returned the open forum request form below by 10 a.m., Nov.
 30, 2022.

 For more information about the public hearing or to submit your open forum request form, email Deb Jevne at email@example.com.